CENG502-Projects/CENG502-Spring2023/Topcuoglu/Readme.md

 1. To speed up loading the JSON file (~5GB) convert it to a pickle file with `data_ops/generate_proposals/json_to_pkl.py` (specify the path with `file_path`).
 2. Filter out small bounding boxes with `data_ops/generate_proposals/post_filter_boxes.py` (specify the path with `TARGET_PKL`).
 3. Enumerate the pickle file per image to sort them accordingly with `data_ops/enumerate_bbox.py`. (specify the path with `PICKLE_FILE`).
-4. Match boxes with image names with `data_ops/name_pkl.py` (specify the path with `TARGET_PKL`).
+4. Match the boxes with image names with `data_ops/name_pkl.py` (specify the path with `TARGET_PKL`).
 Note that you have to modify `ANNOTATION_INFO` with `instances_train2017.json` or `image_info_unlabeled2017.json` paths from the COCO dataset.
 5. Finally convert the .pkl file contents from lists to tensors with `data_ops/pkl_convert_tensor.py`

-At the end, you will have pkl files with bounding box proposals (filtered for 64 min_size according to UniVIP) and image names matched.
+In the end, you will have pkl files with bounding box proposals (filtered for 64 min_size according to UniVIP) and image names matched.

 #### (NOT RECOMMENDED) Re-generating bounding box proposal generation with selective search

-1. Copy the python scripts in `ORL_files` to the repo ORL to run the command `bash dist_selective_search_single_gpu.sh configs/selfsup/orl/coco/stage2/selective_search_train2017.py univip_instances_train2017.json` in ORL (get from `https://github.com/Jiahao000/ORL/tree/2ad64f7389d20cb1d955792aabbe806a7097e6fb` and install runtime.txt dependencies and install this for selective search `pip3 install opencv-contrib-python --upgrade`).
+1. Copy the Python scripts in `ORL_files` to the repo ORL to run the command `bash dist_selective_search_single_gpu.sh configs/selfsup/orl/coco/stage2/selective_search_train2017.py univip_instances_train2017.json` in ORL (get from `https://github.com/Jiahao000/ORL/tree/2ad64f7389d20cb1d955792aabbe806a7097e6fb` and install runtime.txt dependencies and install this for selective search `pip3 install opencv-contrib-python --upgrade`).
 2. Replace the code in `selective_search_iou.py` and `/home/utku/Documents/ODTU/CENG502/project/ORL/openselfsup/datasets/selective_search.py` to apply iou_tresh together with selective search.
 3. Then generate the proposal boxes with the selective search for min_size 64.

 ### 3.2.2.
 Training the method (univip)

 1. In `train/dataloader.py`, modify this line to point to your PKL file with the box proposals: `ORI_FILTERED_PKL = <BOX_PROPOSAL_PATH>`.
-And this line to point to COCO train2017 images: `DATASET_PATH = <train2017>`.
+And this line points to COCO train2017 images: `DATASET_PATH = <train2017>`.
 2. Modify `LOG_DIR` in `train/train.py` to the point where you want to log your training progress and weight file.
 3. Set `USE_DDP=True` in `train/train.py`, assuming that you want to train with multiple GPUs.
 You can adjust the device settings further in this file if you are not satisfied with the current devices.
 4. Simply `cd train` and start training with `python3 train.py`.
 Training will start after the pkl file and the dataset is loaded. (ignore the warning related to CUDA )

 ### 3.2.3.
 Linear Probing on ImageNet1K
-0. Download the IN1K dataset from kaggle (first accept the terms from the website).
-Then download the dataset with `kaggle competitions download -c imagenet-object-localization-challenge` [from https://towardsdatascience.com/downloading-and-using-the-imagenet-dataset-with-pytorch-f0908437c4be].
+0. Download the IN1K dataset from Kaggle (first accept the terms from the website).
+Then download the dataset with `kaggle competitions download -c imagenet-object-localization-challenge` [8].
 Change `root` in `ImageNetKaggleDataset` to point to `ILSVRC/` and move the `.json` files to that root folder also.
-1. Download dataset related helper files with `cd train; bash download_IN_index_label.sh` [from https://towardsdatascience.com/downloading-and-using-the-imagenet-dataset-with-pytorch-f0908437c4be].
+1. Download dataset-related helper files with `cd train; bash download_IN_index_label.sh` [8].
 2. Then train the model with `python3 eval_classifier.py`.
 This will train the pre-trained UVIP model on IN1K by freezing initial layers and only fine-tuning a final layer for 28 epochs.
-Finally it will output the accuracy on IN val set (as said in the paper ORL.)
+Finally, it will output the accuracy on IN val set (as said in the paper ORL.)

 # 4. Conclusion